 My notes read: ‘hi-rez, super tubey, breathy vocals with much less honk.”

-This comment which really gets to the point: “guitar solos rise above.”
-The big solo on the title track just soars on this copy like we had never heard before.
 This is the guitar sound that Bill Szymczyk achieved with the band that Glyn Johns had not.
-Of course Johns had never tried; he saw them as a Country Rock band.
+Of course, it’s only fair to point out that Johns had never tried.
+He saw them as a Country Rock band.
 The Eagles saw themselves as a Rock band, it’s as simple as that.

 Also note on side one that the loud choruses and huge guitars on the second track, Too Many Hands, hold up on this side one amazingly well.
 It’s a great test track as well as the first, providing positive confirmation that what you will hear for the song One of These Nights — the size and the power — will carry all the way through this side one.